HathorNetwork/hathor-wallet/QA.md

     1. Close and open the wallet again and start a new wallet one without doing backup.
 It must show a yellow warning saying a backup must be done.
     1. Do the backup (following procedures in the 'Initialization' tests).
 The backup message has to disappear.

+1. **Hardware wallet migration**
+    1. Reset the wallet one more time with `localStorage.clear()`.
+    1. Uninstall the wallet and install the last version.
+    1. Connect your Ledger device to the computer.
+The Ledger should be initialized already.
+    1. Start the wallet with the Ledger device and copy the current address.
+    1. Close the wallet and install the latest version.

 1. **Hardware wallet initialization**
-    1. Reset the wallet one more time.
     1. Connect your Ledger device to the computer.
 The Ledger should be initialized already.
     1. Open the Hathor app on Ledger.
     1. On the desktop wallet, mark the checkbox and click 'Get Started'.